14 Best Sites for Free (or Cheap) Online Courses That’ll Boost Your Skills

 14. Academic Earth

 And if you’re looking solely for academic classes, this website is perfect for you.
 It has courses in the arts, science, humanities, economics, computer science, and more, all for free.

 Still don’t know where to start?
-Try Class Central—it personalizes your class search by asking you from the get-go what you’re interested in learning and from whom.
-Then, it pairs you with options from Coursera, edX, and other forums to find what best suits your needs, making the process even easier!
+Try Class Central where you can narrow down your search to what you’re interested in learning and from whom.
+You’ll see results from Coursera, edX, and other entries on this list, making the process of taking an online course even easier!